Chronometer, Hamilton Watch Co., Model 22, 21 jewels, 1942

 CASE DIMENSIONS: 6" square WEIGHT: 4 lbs 11 oz

-Presented is a WW II HAMILTON Model 22 Chronometer in its traditional three section varnished wood case with full gimbal mounts.
+Presented is a WW II HAMILTON Model 22 Chronometer in its two section varnished wood case with full gimbal mounts.
 It is in fine condition with some minor scratches.
 Most of the original lacquer is present.
 This chronometer was made in 1942 and has been in the prior owners care ever since.

 The 12 hour dial is without a blemish and looks as new.
 It reads HAMILTON LANCASTER, PA., U.S.A., 48 hour Up/Down Indicator at top, Seconds Bit Under.
 Inside, the movement is engraved the Model 22 specifications and U.S. Navy Bureau of Ships 1942.
 To the right of the balance wheel is 2F19020 which is the movements serial number.